Deluxe Stateroom

 Further south, Klaipeda, formerly known as Memel, the main port town in Lithuania, is separated only by a narrow channel from the Curonian Spit, a UNESCO Heritage.

-Your ship will call at Gdansk, famous for its amber stone and its shipyards, before reaching the charming town of Ronne, on the small Danish island of Bornholm, which is popular with the Danish for its variety of landscapes ranging from granite to sandy beaches.
+Your ship will call at Gdansk, famous for its amber stone and its shipyards, before reaching the charming town of Gudhjem, on the small Danish island of Bornholm, which is popular with the Danish for its variety of landscapes ranging from granite to sandy beaches.

 After calling at the seaside resort of Travemünde, a favourite destination of travellers since the 19th century due to its kilometres of beach and its charming fishing port, Le Champlain will sail towards the Danish capital, Copenhagen.